xieyuheng/inner/persons/steven-vickers/1989-topology-via-logic.md

 > some neighbouring points inside the set and some outside.

 > Part of this will entail studying _closed sets_, which include all
-> their boundary points Oiks a circle with its circumference), and
+> their boundary points (like a circle with its circumference), and
 > _open sets_, which include none of their boundary points (like a
 > circle without its circumference).